albertofalkon-cmyk/Marketplace_montioring_report/README.md

 If `work/analysis_<vertical>_<end>.json` exists, the report uses that week's **curated** narrative, chart selection, and KPI color-groups (see `report-interpretation-framework.md`).
 Without it, the pipeline still produces a real report with the real charts but a **templated** summary.
 In the full loop, Claude Code writes that JSON each week per the framework.

-## Notes for Alberto and next steps
+## Notes for Alberto and Next Steps
 - The dashboard link is the **Testing copy** (anonymous recompute, no login).
 Don't forget to change to the original one.
 - `RUNNER.md` references the **Alberto's** Notion page id and Slack recipient — replace those with your own targets when you run it.
 - Reports are **draft-first** to a private Notion page during validation, before sharing more widely.